maazmmd/Project-Smile-API/README.md

 │   │   └── All PDF files are placed here
 │   └── ProjectSmile_MailConfig.xml
 │   └── projectSmileEmail.jar - User need not know about this file
-│   └── lib(Folder) - User need not know about this file
+│   └── lib(Folder) - User need not know about these file
 └

 ##### If folder is not extracted in D:\ drive then path should be changed in java Program and again new jar File should be exported using IDE (Eclipse or IntelliJ).